 I can say on this cover, that it is a good thing I don’t charge by the hour for most aspects of my book cover design.
 I spent literally several months worth of time on this cover starting before the first book in the series was even completed.
-I even spent more time on this one than I did all of my covers combined.
+I even spent more time on this one than I did all of my own three covers combined!
 This is one of those times that all the changes ran the price up.

 Knowing this was part of a series made it trickier because it had to tie in with the first one and be changeable enough for the books to follow.

 On all the photos below, ignore the title changes on the pics shown- as I just used fill in words not knowing what the title would be.
 I spent time digging through my photos trying to find covers that fit with what the authors were looking for that applied to their book.
 This is not something I typically do.

 I’m not sure of the order of all this but originally when working on the first book in the series it was going to have different scenes than the photo of Brown Mountain- like a waterfall or old building.

 That changed to different seasonal nature items being put in front of the Brown Mountain shot.
 The choice was made for cotton and the season was winter which required major editing to the original photo.

 I found and temporarily borrowed some clip art just to do mocks with.
 But as I too often do, I ended up doing more than rough mocks of each cover with cotton added to the mountain.